Key Takeaways

 Improving product experience doesn't require a full product overhaul.
 It usually starts with paying closer attention to what's already happening.
 Here's a practical starting point:

-Walk through your product as a new user would.
+Walk through your product experience as a new customer would — from first encountering it on shelf or online, through unboxing and first use.
 Where do you feel confused?
 Where do you feel stuck?
 Write it down before you try to fix anything.
-Better yet, do this with someone who has genuinely never used the product.
+Better yet, do this with someone who has genuinely never bought the product.
 Their instinctive reactions will reveal blind spots your team has long since stopped noticing.

-Not just power users, but also people who churn, people who barely use the product, and those in between.
+Not just loyal repeat buyers, but also people who returned the product, people who barely use it after purchase, and those in between.
 Their perspective is where the real insights live.
 Try to understand not just what they do but why — the motivations and frustrations behind the behavior.

 • Run usability tests.

-Give someone a task and watch them try to complete it without helping them.
+Give someone the product and watch them unbox and use it for the first time without helping them.
 It's humbling and incredibly useful.
-You don't need a formal lab setup — even informal sessions over a video call can surface major friction points quickly.
+You don't need a formal lab setup — even informal sessions can surface major friction points quickly.

 • Personalize where it counts.

-Segment your in-app experiences based on user role, use case, or lifecycle stage.
+Segment your product content based on customer role, use case, or purchase channel.
 A little personalization goes a long way.
-The goal is to make users feel like the product understands them, not like they're navigating a one-size-fits-all system.
+The goal is to make customers feel like the product understands them, not like they're navigating a one-size-fits-all information sheet.

-Look at your activation metrics and work backwards.
-If users aren't reaching their first win, find out where they're getting lost and fix that one thing first.
+Look at your return and support data and work backwards.
+If customers are returning a product for a reason you didn't anticipate, find out where the expectation gap is and fix that one thing first.
 Resist the urge to redesign everything at once.
-Small, targeted experiments are faster to learn from.
+Small, targeted improvements to content or packaging are faster to learn from.

 • Create a Product experience rhythm.

-The teams that consistently improve product experience tend to have a regular cadence: weekly review of key metrics, monthly review of user feedback themes, and quarterly audits of the full user journey.
+The teams that consistently improve product experience tend to have a regular cadence: weekly review of key metrics, monthly review of customer feedback themes, and quarterly audits of the full customer journey.
 This keeps Product experience from becoming a fire drill and turns it into a continuous practice.

 Key Metrics: Measuring Success